 The Torrens Act is repealed in its entirety.
 A several-step process for removing registered property from the registration system and placing it in the recording system is provided, as follows:

 If the real property is not voluntarily withdrawn from the registration system by its owner, it shall cease to be subject to the provisions of the Torrens registration system as of July 1, 2022.
 On this date, the auditor must cause the registration volumes and indices to be closed and placed in the permanent deed records.
 All properties remaining in the registration are automatically withdrawn as of that date, and the auditor is to issue a certificate of withdrawal and record the certificate and other associated instruments.

 It is expressly provided that the repeal of the Torrens Act does not affect any right accrued or liability incurred under those statutes prior to repeal.

 PRO: This bill was brought forward by county auditors.
-The Torrens Act is only operational in five counties.
+The Torrens Act is antiquated and only operational in five counties.
+Only 4000 parcels are registered under the Torrens Act system out of approximately 3.1 million parcels throughout the state.
 Some people are trying to use this system to avoid property taxes or foreclosure where the system does not exist.
-Only 4000 parcels are registered under the Torrens Act system.
-Under the Torrens Act, the county government acts as the guarantor and is not sufficiently funded to settle claims.
-Torrens represents 0.001 percent of properties in the state.
+Under the Torrens Act, the county government acts as the guarantor is not sufficiently funded to settle claims.
 Torrens is costly to operate and it is difficult to find qualified persons to do the work.